keppel/lotion/readme.md

 ## Introduction

 Lotion lets you build blockchains.
-At any moment in time, the whole state of your blockchain is represented by a single JavaScript object called `state`.
+At any moment in time, the whole state of your blockchain is represented by a single JavaScript object called the `state`.

 Users will create `transactions`: JavaScript objects that tell the application how to mutate the blockchain's `state`.